Main Page Content

 We understand that having a festive work environment, especially during the holidays is important to many in our community.
 We must also be sensitive and respectful to individuals who choose not to participate in these festivities.
 Resources for Inclusive Holiday Displays

-Brockport Auxiliary Services Corporation (BASC) Policy on Fasting Day Food Options
+Brockport Auxiliary Service Corporation (BASC) Policy on Fasting Day Food Options

 "BASC Dining Services aims to recognize the major religious traditions of our customers as a means of broadening awareness and fostering an inclusive community.
 Students observing any holiday that requires dietary restrictions should contact Assistant Dining Service Director and Executive Chef Richard Reynolds at 585-395-5269 to review options available."